pepdiz/reboling/README.md

 # reboling
-libraries and code for rebol
+libraries, modules and code for rebol (mainly r3)